Short Change: Episode guide

-PriceBusters Competition
+PriceBusters competition

-On each programme, viewers were challenged to find the cheapest and most expensive prices for a given product throughout the country.
-Two winners each week (one finding each extreme price) would win a boom-box stereo.
-Bill Bennett won the competition two weeks running, by finding the most expensive prices for the given products, and including Tesco.com's grocery delivery charge of £5.
+On each programme, viewers were challenged to find the cheapest and most expensive prices for a given product throughout the country: two winners each week (one finding each extreme price) would win a boom-box stereo.
+Bill Bennett won the competition two weeks running, by finding the most expensive prices for the given products, and including Tesco's grocery delivery charge of £5.
 This made the cost of a Müller Rice around £5.40, much more expensive than prices found by any other entrant.
 Following the two consecutive wins, the rules were changed to omit delivery charges from the total cost for a particular product.